 - Are the speakers from companies that attendees can relate to?

 - Are there any speakers listed at all?
 Is their contact information provided?
 Listing speaker names and contact information shows you have contact with the speaker, which makes confirming their participation possible.
 A session listed with no names or contact information means the track chair will need to source speakers, so please provide suggestions within your network.
 Talk to your potential speakers ahead of time.
-Speakers don't have to be confirmed at submission, but a submission with a specific speaker in mind and contact information is far more likely to be selected.
+Speakers don't have to be confirmed at submission, but a submission with a specific speaker and contact information is far more likely to be selected.